shawna-p/mysterious-messenger/README.md

 # mysme-generator
-A messenger program that mimics the layout of Mystic Messenger This is an ongoing project intended to give me practice experimenting with the Ren'Py engine and its capabilities.
+A messenger program that mimics the layout of Mystic Messenger.
+This is an ongoing project intended to give me practice experimenting with the Ren'Py engine and its capabilities.

 ## Getting Started